jimlar/valtechdroid/README.md

 This is an Android application that synchronizes the Valtech Sweden employees into your address book.
 The idea is that you will benefit from getting all the phone numbers in (short/long mobile area code and local area code), images and location info from the intranet.

+## Compatibility
+* This app will require Android 2.0

 ## Done
 * Reading the Valtech intranet contacts
 * Reading the Android contacts database